mattdailis/pymerlin/README.md

 # pymerlin

 <!-- start elevator-pitch -->
-A python modeling framework for Aerie.
+pymerlin is a discrete event simulation framework, built for use in the [Aerie](https://github.com/NASA-AMMOS/aerie>) ecosystem.

+To learn more about Aerie, read the [Aerie Docs](https://nasa-ammos.github.io/aerie-docs).
 <!-- end elevator-pitch -->

 ### TODO:

 - [ ] Daemon tasks
-- [ ] More interesting cells and resources
+- [x] More interesting cells and resources
-- [x] Conditions on discrete cells
+- [x] Conditions on static cells
-- [ ] Conditions on continuous cells
+- [x] Conditions on autonomous cells
 - [x] Child tasks
 - [ ] Spiceypy
 - [ ] JPL time
 - [ ] pip-installable models
 - [ ] build Aerie-compatible jars and provide docker-compose file with python
+- [ ] checkpoint restart

 ## Prerequisites